 - Navigate to Ads > Ad units.

 Click on one of the ad type buttons and choose between Display Ads, In-feed ads, In-article-ads, or Multiplex ads.

-You will see different choices of ad types now.
-We will look at the two most common of them here: Text & display ads and In-article ads.
+We will look at the two most common at types here: Display ads and In-article ads.

 Tips for naming your ad unit

 I see different naming styles for ad units every day.
 While the exact format may vary, I find it most useful to have at least the following information in the name: